-Backlinks: If content is the king, backlinks are the queen and quality matters a lot here.
+Backlinks: If the content is the king, backlinks are the queen, and quality matters a lot here.

 Social media: To send signals of authority to the search engines.

-It is essential to leverage the importance of SEO and incorporate the elements mentioned here with content which is crisp, out-of-the-box, engaging, and actionable.
+It is essential to leverage the importance of SEO and incorporate the elements mentioned here with content that is crisp, out-of-the-box, engaging, and actionable.

-In order to help you perform the analysis of your SEO strategies better, there are tools such as BuzzSumo and SEMRush that are very useful to discover the most shared content and relevant keywords in just few seconds.
-You can use them to good effect and see how they can be the game changers.
+To help you perform the analysis of your SEO strategies better, there are tools such as BuzzSumo and SEMRush that are very useful to discover the most shared content and relevant keywords in just a few seconds.
+You can use them to good effect and see how they can be game-changers.